martinsik/php-doc-parser/README.md

 Output directory should contain three files:

   1. `database.json` - entire parsed documentation as JSON.
   2. `stats.json` - contains 3 variables. `methods` and `examples` are just for debugging.
-The first one means the total number of functions/classes parsed from the source documentation and saved in `database.json`. `examples` is number of functions with code snippets.
+The first one means the total number of functions/classes parsed from the source documentation and saved in `database.json`. `examples` is number of functions with lang snippets.
 The last one `timestamp` means when was the `database.json` generated and is used to upgrade the Web SQL database when a new version of PHP Ninja Manual is released.
   3. `functions.json` - one big array of all parsed functions (useful for autocomplete).

 ## What is it good for?